 The position requires you to complete one 2-hour shift per week (every weekday from 10am-12pm, 12-2pm, or 2-4pm), in addition to writing a lay summary of a research article once per academic term, which is then posted to our blog.
 If you are interested in volunteering your time for this initiative, please read on!

 Key responsibilities of Resource Centre volunteers include:

-- Providing information about ICORD research and activities to visitors to the Blusson Spinal Cord Centre.
+- Providing information about ICORD research and activities to the community.

 - Writing lay summaries to be posted on ICORD’s community blog.

 - Fostering an environment of inclusion and support for everyone.

 - General way-finding around the Blusson Spinal Cord Centre and Vancouver General Hospital

 - Creating mini “study ads” to display at the Resource Centre

 - Helping with ICORD activities and special events